Hassan Rana: ARY Film Awards

-Profit Share Dispute: Waar
+Legal issues

-Bilal Lashari, the director of the film, claimed in a 2014 First Information Report (FIR) that Rana failed to pay Lashari a 25% share of the profits per their agreement, depositing Rs200 million revenue from the film into Rana's personal account.
-According to Lashari, the production budget for the film was Rs60 million and its return was Rs250 million.
-Rana stated that he had paid Lashari Rs15 million for his work on the film.
+In 2014, Bilal Lashari, the director of the film Waar, registered an FIR, alleging that Rana had failed to pay him a 25% share of the profits as per their agreement, and had deposited Rs 200 million in revenue from the film into his personal account.
+According to Lashari, the production budget for the film was Rs 60 million and its return was Rs 250 million.
+Rana stated that he had paid Lashari Rs 15 million for his work on the film.